-It is an employee's responsibility to notify the Postal Service of their eligibility before requesting Wounded Warriors Leave.
-Employees must provide documentation to the HR Shared Service Center from the Department of Veterans Affairs certifying that the employee has the requisite level of service-connected disability.
+It is an employee's responsibility to notify the Postal Service of his or her eligibility before requesting Wounded Warriors Leave.
+Employees must provide documentation to the HR Shared Service Center from the Department of Veterans Affairs certifying that the employee has the requisite level of serviceconnected disability.